 The core of the reactor is made up of an array of tantalum capsules containing plutonium-iron alloy fuel.
-There are locations for 199 capsules, some of which will be occupied by unfueled reflector pins.
+There are locations for a total of 199 capsules, some of which will be used for unfueled reflector pins.
 Figure 2.3 is a cutaway view of the core region.
 Coolant sodium enters the reactor vessel and flows downward through an annulus to the bottom of the vessel.
-From the bottom the sodium flows up through the bottom reflector into a plenum, and then through the capsule locator plate into the core.
+From the bottom the sodium flows up through the bottom reflector into a plenum, then through the capsule locator plate into the core.
 After flowing past and receiving heat from the capsules, the sodium passes into the upper reflector region and out of the vessel.
 A tantalum catchpot, for containing fuel in the event of a capsule rupture, is located just below the turn-around plenum.
-Within the catchpot a
+Within the catchpot a diluent plug of Armco iron is provided, with holes drilled so that there is about a 35% void.
+The plug serves to dilute fuel in the catchpot to a subcritical concentration, and also serves to alloy with and "dry up" the fuel by raising its melting point.